 8. Marketing and Promotion

 Marketing and promotion costs are expensed as incurred.
-Marketing and promotion expenses amounted to \$83,412 and \$105,878 for the years ended June 30, 2019 and 2018, respectively, and are reflected on the statement of functional expenses.
+Marketing and promotion expenses amounted to \$9,952 and \$38,412 for the years ended June 30, 2020 and 2019, respectively, and are reflected on the statements of functional expenses.